 Where Can Teens Find Opportunities?

 Teens who are serious about their future in gaming can find out more about college esports opportunities from the National Association of Collegiate Esports.
 NACE lists schools offering collegiate esports teams and scholarships and students can create a profile on the site for recruitment opportunities.

-When it launches, eFuse will provide a one-stop platform for players at all stages in their egaming career.
+Launched in January, 2020, eFuse provides a one-stop platform for players at all stages in their egaming career.
 In discussing the growth of collegiate esports, Benson noted that 85 schools offered scholarships for esports in 2017.
 The number grew to 120 in 2018, with a projected estimate of 150-160 for 2019.
-Benson says those statistics speak to the growth happening at all levels of esports, espeically at the high school and college level.
+Benson says those statistics speak to the growth happening at all levels of esports, especially at the high school and college level.
 One thing is for sure: egaming isn’t going away and the potential career options are only increasing.